-Playlist is the easiest way to set up round robin (automatic assignment) for Zendesk.
-Follow the steps below to set up round robin in just a few steps.
+Playlist is the easiest way to set up round robin (auto assignment) for Zendesk.
+This guide will walk you through a basic setup of round robin to help you get started.

 Once you have installed the app, go to Playlist Setup and click on Authorize.
 This will grant Playlist with API access to your account.